-- Shopify offers its users a Secure Socket Layer or an SSL certificate along with its subscription plans, whereas WooCommerce also provides its users with an SSL support, but the users are required to acquire the certificate on their own.
+- Shopify offers its users a Secure Socket Layer or an SSL certificate along with its subscription plans, whereas WooCommerce also provides its users with SSL support, but the users are required to acquire the certificate on their own.

 - Both Shopify and WooCommerce offer Google Analytics integration.